MrAdityaSaritaSingh/LinkMap/README.md

 # LinkMap - A Free Linktree Alternative for GitHub Pages

 LinkMap is a beginner-friendly Jekyll template that lets you create a beautiful, self-hosted landing page for all your links.
-It's a free alternative to services like Linktree, hosted entirely on GitHub Pages.
+It's free and hosted entirely on GitHub Pages.

 ## Key Features